| |

 Drive from the South to the North

-We recommend driving from the south to the north because the views are better, and it’s easier to stop for photos along the way.
-Driving from Durango to Ouray is the best idea.
+We recommend driving from the south to the north because the views are better, and stopping for photos along the way is easier.
+The best idea is to drive from Durango to Ouray.
 If you ride from south (Silverton) to north (Ouray), you will climb up Red Mountain to Red Mountain Pass and begin a long descent through Uncompahgre Gorge down to Ouray.
 On this descent, you will have the best views.

 How long does it take to drive the Million Dollar Highway?